hrishikesh1990/freelancer_report/docs/3-why-should-you-hire-a-freelance-developer.md

 # Why should you hire a freelance developer?

-The importance of having the right team to set oneself up for success has been established time and time again.
+To set oneself up for success, the importance of having the right team has been established time and time again.
 Top companies, big and small, consistently attribute success to their teams.
 It only makes sense then that firms everywhere spend an inordinate amount of time and money to build their dream teams.

 Clearly, it’s not disputed that assembling the right team is critical to achieving goals.
 The impact of having an in-house team v/s hiring freelance developers, though, isn’t debated as much as it should.

-In recent years, this has changed though.
+However, in recent years, this has changed.
 Freelancing and remote working have caught on to the imagination of not only the forward-thinking startups but also the visionary corporations that are constantly on the lookout to find the new lever of growth.
 And rightly so, as the benefits that they offer are too good to ignore.

-Below we look at a few of the reasons why hiring and working with full-time employees is limiting for some companies:
+Below we look at a few of the reasons why hiring and working with full-time employees can be limiting for some companies:

 ## The problem with in-house employees